 Communication: There is Wi-Fi internet access in the main area, though this can be slow and unreliable.
-There is no mobile phone coverage, but the camp has good communication facilities in the event of an emergency.
+There is no mobile phone coverage, but the camp has good communication facilities in the event of an emergen

 A Remote Africa Safaris wildlife and wilderness experience in South Luangwa.

 One of Remote Africa Safaris camps, this camp actively supports a nearby government school and helped build a clinic for the local community.
 They have a vegetable garden at Tafika, and also give funds to local conservation projects.
 They have the well-being of the local people & the wildlife & environment at the heart of what they do, and the Tafika Fund supports local education, an outpatients clinic and a football league for communities near the camps.

 "Such nice people who had the unenviable task of entertaining their guests with access to the park cut off because of the rains.
 We did plenty of walking and saw some pretty good wildlife which we most likely we would not have done from a vehicle.
 The opportunity to take a microlight flight should not be missed."